-Alternative C would impact approximately 4.5 acres of a forested wetland located near Clay County Road 155 and approximately 25.0 acres of PFW.
+Alternative C would impact approximately 2.1 acres of a PFO wetland located near Clay County Road 155 and approximately 25.0 acres of PFW.
 Direct impacts to wetlands would include filling and clearing for roadway embankment and ROW clearing.
 Indirect impacts could include off-site sedimentation resulting from construction activities, decreased stormwater capacity and reduction in surface water infiltration.

 The overall study area was first evaluated to identify large, 1,000-foot-wide corridors.
 Within the larger corridors, environmental and other constraining resources were identified, which allowed for further avoidance to narrow corridors to 400 feet in width.
-Avoidance measures evaluated during alternative alignment corridor selections included consideration for paralleling streams and larger forested wetlands.
+Avoidance measures evaluated during alternative alignment corridor selections included consideration for paralleling streams and larger PFO wetlands.
 Minimization measures for streams and wetlands included spanning streams, culvert installation to keep wetlands hydrologically connected, and incorporating perpendicular stream crossings where possible.
 Additional minimization measures considered as design progresses include reducing construction impacts and using a divided median and/or cable median barriers rather than concrete barriers for the approaches and crossings of wetlands and streams.

 Avoiding impacts to all streams and wetlands is not practical.
 Impacts to streams and wetlands would be minimized to the extent practicable.
 Once compliance (avoidance and minimization) with EPA's 404(b)(1) Guidelines has been demonstrated and the least environmentally damaging most practicable alternative has been selected, compensatory mitigation for unavoidable impacts to wetlands and streams must be addressed.
-Before USACE can issue a Section 404 standard permit, an approved mitigation plan must be in place.
-The 12 components of a mitigation plan can be found in the 2008 Compensatory Mitigation Rule at 33 CFR 332.4(c).
-Unavoidable impacts would be mitigated at an approved stream and wetland mitigation site(s).
-Compensatory mitigation shall be determined according to USACE approved methodology during the Section 404 permitting process.
-Submittal of a Section 404 permit application is anticipated to occur in 2023.
+Because the project would be constructed in multiple individually programmed projects that would be accomplished over several years depending on funding, each project would be evaluated individually through a Section 404 Standard Permit review.
+During design, FHWA and ARDOT would ensure that each project has logical termini and would function as independent utility regardless of future projects.
+An approved compensatory mitigation plan would be approved by the USACE District Engineer prior to the issuance of each Standard Permit in accordance with 33 CFR 332.4(c).
+Compensatory mitigation would likely be accomplished with permittee-responsible mitigation or a single-user (ARDOT) mitigation bank.
+ARDOT is purchasing a 267-acre tract, the majority of which would be developed as permittee-responsible mitigation for wetland impacts related to this project.
+A separate NEPA document will be prepared for this 267-acre tract.
+Compensatory mitigation shall be determined according to USACE-approved methodology during the Section 404 permitting process.